-In this article, we’ll show you how to display your popular posts by views in WordPress.
+In this article, we’ll show how to easily display your most popular posts based on their views in WordPress.

 Why Display Popular Posts by Views in WordPress?